martinkarlssonio/timeseries-anomaly-detection/README.md

 ## About The Project

 Purpose for this tutorial is to show how to easily utilize a Robust Random Cut Forest neural network to find anomalies in time series data. \
-It utilizes multiprocessing to efficiently run multiple RCCF processes in parallell.
+It utilizes multiprocessing to efficiently run multiple RRCF processes in parallell.
 This will decrease the execution time.

 ![Plot of data and anomaly rating][plot-data]